-Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving oral tetracyclines.
+Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving solid oral dosage forms of tetracyclines.
 Most of the patients experiencing esophagitis and/or esophageal ulceration took their medication immediately before lying down.
-Administration of adequate amounts of fluid along with the capsule is recommended to wash down the capsule to reduce the risk of esophageal irritation.
+Administration of adequate amounts of fluid along with the capsule is recommended to wash down the capsule to reduce the risk of esophageal irritation and ulceration (see Dosage and Administration).